CorndelWithSoftwire/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 We've got some requirements from the CEO:
 * A dataset should be generated every five minutes, containing earthquakes in the last hour.
 It should be displayed on the site at `/latest`. <details><summary>Hint</summary> Use the --dataset-name option mentioned in the [cliapp_reference.md](./cliapp_reference.md) to specify a dataset name of "latest".</details>
 * The same data should also be available with a dataset name containing the date and time it was generated. <details><summary>Hint</summary>Use the `date` command.
 E.g. `date +"%y"` would give you the year.</details>
 * Any datasets older than 24 hours should be automatically deleted.
 More recent ones should be kept accessible. <details><summary>Hint</summary>Use the `find` command on the folder containing the datasets.
-It has options to filter by date/time last modified, and an option to delete the files it finds.</details>
+It has options to filter by date/time last modified, and an option to delete the files it finds.
+You can run `echo DATA_FOLDER` to find out where the datasets are being stored.</details>

 ## Part 2